The-AI-Alliance/glossary/docs/glossary.markdown

 Property-based testing emerged in the [Functional Programming](#functional-programming) community.

 See also [Design by Contract](#design-by-contract), [Specification-Driven Development](#specification-driven-development), [Behavior-Driven Development](#behavior-driven-development), and [Test-Driven Development](#test-driven-development).

+## Question Answering

+In many, if not most applications, models and the applications that use them should be good at providing focused, useful answers to user questions, rather than generating text that might be related to the topic, but not useful to the user.
+[Instruction Fine Tuning](#instruction-fine-tuning) focuses on improving this capability.

 ## Refactoring